skytap/well-architected-framework/security/virtualmachines.md

 Lightweight Directory Access Protocol (LPAP) is a supported authentication technology on Linux, IBM i and AIX.

 Terminal access should be protected with certificates, SSH can be configured to use signed certificates validated by the Secrets Manager and should be used to reduce key reuse and automated repudiation of compromised keys or users no longer with authority to connect.
-With IBM i the TN5250 'Green-Screen' service should be secured using SSL/TLS certificates, some guidance is documented [here](https://www.ibm.com/support/pages/configuring-ssl-telnet-and-host-servers-server-authentication-first-time), as the Green-Screen is a telnet based session which has no encryption and is susceptible to interception and exploitation.
+With IBM i the TN5250 'Green-Screen' service should be secured using SSL/TLS certificates, some guidance is documented <a href="https://www.ibm.com/support/pages/configuring-ssl-telnet-and-host-servers-server-authentication-first-time" target="_blank">here</a>, as the Green-Screen is a telnet based session which has no encryption and is susceptible to interception and exploitation.

 ##### Supported Implementations